Proposal To Allow State Tolls On Interstates Hits Roadblocks

 NAYLOR: Drivers around the country might find themselves upset if the administration's proposal to allow states to toll interstate highways goes through.
 The administration says the new tolls could raise some $87 billion to pay for the upkeep of interstates, but the proposal is facing some barriers of its own.
+[POST-BROADCAST CORRECTION: We state that the Obama administration says new tolls could raise $87 billion to pay for upkeep of interstates.
+That $87 billion would actually be raised by proposed corporate tax changes, and DOT says it has not estimated how much would be raised by possible tolls.]
 The Alliance for Toll-Free Interstates includes corporations such as McDonald's, UPS and FedEx.
 It says the plan would amount to double taxation and hit low-wage workers especially hard.
 Julian Walker is the group's spokesman.

 JULIAN WALKER: The minimum wage is $7.25.
 If you put a four dollar toll on that road, that could cause a worker going to and from work to work essentially an extra hour just to pay for the commuting costs.